 So it doesn’t matter if you put ice on top of all foods or not.
 Be sure to put one at the bottom.

-How do you keep cooler cold the longest?
+How do you keep the cooler colder for longer?

-There are a handful of tips for keeping your cooler the longest.
+There are a handful of tips for keeping your cooler colder for longer.
 The first one begins right when you purchase one.
 Always buy a cooler with light color.
 White color coolers can stay cooler for the longest under bright sunlight because the color reflects sunlight.
 As a result, less heat is transferred.

 But if you don’t have a white or light color cooler, you can use other methods of achieving similar results.
 Cover your dark-colored cooler with a light-colored towel.
 It will work with the same principle.